-Your ophthalmologist can detect early signs of the disease in your eyes before noticing any symptoms during a regular eye examination.
+Our eye health professional can detect early signs of the disease in your eyes before noticing any symptoms during a regular eye examination.
 This is one reason why it’s important to see your eye doctor regularly, regardless of whether you think you have problems or not.

-An ophthalmologist can detect the early signs of macular degeneration through a variety of tests, including:
+Our eye health professional can detect the early signs of macular degeneration through a variety of tests, including:

 - OCT imaging: Optical coherence tomography (OCT) is a non-invasive imaging test that creates high-resolution images of the retina.
 This test can detect signs of damage to the retina and macula.

 Once a diagnosis is confirmed, treatment can begin right away, helping to prevent the progression of the disease.
 Some treatments may include medication or laser therapy.